eiAkashi/eiAkashi/README.md

 - 💞️ I’m looking to collaborate on project to facilitate Enterprises Digital Transformation & IT Modernization.
 - 📫 How to reach me: Join me here, or twitter me @EichoAkashi.

+this is one of my repo created after 2020, for working with external entity.
 <!---
 eiAkashi/eiAkashi is a ✨ special purpose ✨ repository
 --->